Hero background

 Weekdays

-08:00Breakfast and preparation for the day
+08:00Breakfast and getting ready for the day

-11:00Educational games, creative activities, and lesson support
+11:00Educational games, creative activities and supporting the lessons

-12:30Preparing and supporting the children's lunchtime
+12:30Helping at the children's lunchtime

 Weekend